 Trauma and shame, as they begin to resolve, can be portals into a whole new way of seeing and being in the world.
 I know this from working with myself as well as others.
 As a somatic therapist who has worked with trauma for more than thirty years, I was really grateful to learn to identify and work with shame.
 It was a missing piece that has become fundamental to my practice.
 In working with trauma and shame, I have found that change comes about quicker and deeper when body awareness is included in the therapy.
 Insight is not enough.
 For our nervous systems to become balanced and regulated we must be in touch with the physiological changes occurring in our bodies as they happen.
 My approach is gentle but persistent.
 I help develop a safe environment in which the client and I can work together creatively.
 I work with individuals and couples.
 To view my extensive training in shame, trauma and somatic therapy, please refer to my website.
 I have been practicing meditation and mindfulness for 40 years and live with my wife and three dogs deep in the forest of the Sierra Mountain foothills.

 CALIFORNIA – Los Angeles

 Brian D. Mahan, SEP, was diagnosed with Post Traumatic Stress Disorder (PTSD) in 2003.
-He suffered daily from 7 to 10 full-blown panic attacks, following a catastrophic automobile accident.
+He suffered from seven to ten full-blown panic attacks daily, following a catastrophic automobile accident.
 After just a few sessions with a Somatic Experiencing Practitioner (SEP), he was completely symptom free.
-He immediately contacted The Somatic Experiencing Training Institute and committed to study the lifework of Dr. Peter A. Levine.
+He immediately contacted the Somatic Experiencing Training Institute and committed to study the lifework of Dr. Peter A. Levine.